mbodm/cdis/NET48.md

 Why i publish a tool, in 2024 or later, as a .NET Framework 4.8 (NET48) application, instead of a more modern .NET 8 (NET8) application (which may even make use of AOT compilation)?

 I specifically said "publish" here, instead of "develop", since the source code is 99% the same, for both.
-This is often the case, for rather simple CLI tools, which not make much use of modern C# features (which normally offer great QoL improvements).
+This is often the case, for rather simple CLI tools, which not make much use of modern C# features (which otherwise offer great QoL improvements).
 Otherwise the following thoughts would not come into my mind and would not stand up to below argumentation.

 #### Basics